mozammal/full-indexer-elasticsearch/README.md

 The REST APIs documentation can be accessed at
 - [APIs doc link](http://localhost:8080/swagger-ui.html)

-# Sample JSON Payload for the POSt Request:
+# Sample JSON Payload for the POST Request:

 ```shell
 {